Skip to main content

 card.numberThe encrypted card number (PAN).
 This will only be present if the number is valid.

-card.brandThe brand that issued the card.
+card.brandThe network that issued the card.

 card.lastFourThe last four digits of the card number.
 This will only be present if the number is valid.